SkygearIO/guides/chat/basics/js.md

   .then(function (conversations) {

     /*
-     * it returns all the conversation the current user has
+     * it returns all conversations the current user has
      * it returns the last message of every conversation
      * it displays the first page of the conversation list
      * each page has 20 conversations